freeradical-dot-zone/mastools/README.md

 # License

-Distributed under the terms of the `MIT`_ license, mastrools is free and open source software.
+Distributed under the terms of the MIT license, mastools is free and open source software.

 # History